 2022: Continuous Optimization

-The 22nd edition of the Geilo Winter School will take place in Geilo, Norway, from Sunday January 23 to Friday January 28, 2022.
+The 22nd edition of the Geilo Winter School will again take place online, from Monday January 24 to Friday January 28, 2022.
 The topic of the school will be continuous optimization.

 Continuous optimization is the study of maximizing functions of continuous variables.
 Such problems are generally intractable without additional conditions and constraints, but for many specific cases, theoretical research has led to the development of very useful algorithms for practical applications.
 Today, such algorithms constitute the workhorse in a diverse range of applications spanning from robotics over machine learning to economics.
 Recent successes in the field include progress in compressed sensing and advances in large-scale optimization.